-Property, plant and equipment were assessed for impairment according to the policy described in note 1(h).
-The Company concluded that no impairment to property, plant and equipment was required for the fiscal year ended March 31, 2012.
+Property, plant and equipment in Shenzhen were assessed for impairment according to the policy described in note 1(i).
+The Company concluded that no impairment to property, plant and equipment in Shenzhen was required for the fiscal years ended March 31, 2012 and 2013.

-5. Interests in subsidiaries
+5 Interests in subsidiaries

-Particulars of principal subsidiaries as of March 31, 2011 and 2012 are as follows:
+Particulars of principal subsidiaries as of March 31, 2012 and 2013 are as follows: